jfasch/jfasch-home/trainings/material/soup/cxx11/020-new-language-features/060-move-pf/afterword.rst

    * * Next operation after ``std::move`` is destruction or assignment
      * Don't trust the programmer that she left the object in a valid state
-   * * Move-from object must be left in a valid state
+   * * Moved-from object must be left in a valid state
      * Respect from you co-workers
    * * Don't ``std::move`` the return of a local variable
      * Useless: compiler does that anyway (that is the entire plan)